 Professional Plumbing Experience

-Here at Mr Plumber is the top-rated plumber in Singapore for a reason.
+Here at Mr Plumber, we are the top-rated plumber in Singapore for a reason.
 We specialize in repair services for toilet bowl flush of all types and will recommend a replacement that will match the existing specifications of your toilet.
-With more than 10 years’ experience in serving Singapore, we also provide you with a Service Warranty that ensures that we will be there for you in the unlikely chance that another issue develops with the repaired or replaced toilet bowl.
+With more than 10 years’ experience in serving Singapore, we also provide you with a Service Warranty that ensures that we will be there for you in the unlikely chance that another issue develops with the repaired or replaced toilet bowl installation.
 For honest and transparent plumbing service that is covered by our Service Warranty, call us today at +65 6653 6258 for your toilet bowl flush system repair and replacement.

 Mr Plumber Singapore provides full range of plumbing services in Singapore, including plumbing repair, water pipe leak repair, clearing clogged sink/drain/toilet bowls, installation & repair of toilet bowl, kitchen sink, toilet sink, drainage pipe, concealed pipes, floor trap, etc. We have a team of licensed plumbers who are available for emergency plumbing.
 We have over 10 years of plumbing experience and have done thousands of plumbing jobs for both residential (Landed, condo and HDB plumbing) and commercial plumbing.
 We are the highly recommended plumber Singapore,with many happy customers and reviews over the years on Google and Facebook.
 Call us for transparent quotation and honest pricing for all your plumbing needs at +65 66536258